VCityTeam/UD-Graph/Notes/Analysis-XSLT_Conversion.md

 | d1e3               | <http://someuri#name>             |

 This approach works well for representing GML but how can it be adapted for CityGML?
 CityGML is still based on the GML structure of object-properties: each even depth element is a class with odd depth children that contain values or nested objects.
 However there are still attibutes at odd depths that denote important information.
+Note that the depth of an element is measured from 0; first level elements are considered 0 depth and even.

 For example in the following CityGML example, an odd depth element has an attribute value `uom`.
 ```